gfleuri/SixFlagsAdventure/README.md

 in and randomly teleport you to another location.
 You can also use ```drop <item>``` to drop items back into the room/location.

-In order to win the game by using all 3 shards in the room with the Treasure chest item.
+In order to win the game the user must collect and use all 3 shards in the room with the Treasure chest item.

 The game will recognize all occurences of inproper inputs and responded with a help message like 'wrong command' or specify what was needed to have a succesful input.